csommerl/js120/lesson1/lesson1_notes.md

   - [ ] Update players
     - [ ] have a state of `RPSGame` that is `players`
     - [ ] pass `...players` to `createMatch` in order to populate the `score` object's keys.
+    - [ ] Pass human and computer to create match and add as states of match
     - [ ] Then pass players to `createScore`?
     - [ ] When should arguments get passed?
   - [x] make the score a state of each player instead of the game?